pvigier/gitamine/README.md

 You can download the latest version of gitamine [here](https://github.com/pvigier/gitamine/releases/latest).

+See this [page](https://github.com/pvigier/gitamine/wiki/How-to-install) for detailed instruction on how to install gitamine.

 ## Contributing

 Here are some ways, you can contribute to gitamine: